-Many articles and blogs have been written to proclaim the death of Bitcoin, and great many of them wish good riddance for it based on environmental concerns.
-Unjustified extrapolations have been drawn to show alleged exponential growth of the energy demand to run the Bitcoin blockchain, while forgetting the promises of Bitcoin to make the world a better place.
+Many articles and blogs have been written to proclaim the death of Bitcoin, and great many of them with good riddance for it based on environmental concerns.
+Unjustified extrapolations have been drawn to show alleged exponential growth of the energy demand to run the Bitcoin blockchain while forgetting the promises of Bitcoin to make the world a better place.

 I have previously written on the topic of trustlessness and its benefits, but one of the commonly overlooked qualities of Bitcoin is the potential to reduce waste of all kinds.
 In reality, Bitcoin will be a boon for the environment, not its bane.